If you are reading this… you have kids.

 Final Thoughts on the Chore Chart

-The chore chart can be as simple, or as complex, as you want it to be.
+The chore chart can be as simple or as complex as you want it to be.

 Chores should not be torture for kids.

-In fact, it’s just the opposite.
+It’s just the opposite.

-As with volunteering… the goal here is for your child to feel good about themselves when the chart is completed.
+As with volunteering… the goal is for your child to feel good about themselves when the chart is completed.

 If you make the chart/reward system an obtainable one… it will work.